biojs/edu/series/101/30_package_basics.md

 ----------------

 It is time to code!
-To begin please open now the `src` folder and access the `index.js` file.
+To begin please open now the `lib` folder and access the `index.js` file.

+{% hlblock info %}
+You can find the code for this exercise on [github](https://github.com/biojs/biojs-tutorial-template-snp).
+{% endhlblock %}

 First have a look at the provided code.

 ~~~